renpy/renpy/sphinx/source/model.rst

 When using an animating shader in an ATL transform, this can cause that shader to "stutter" and only animate properly while some other object on screen animates as well, in case the transform you're using it in does not cause redraws otherwise.
-In these cases, you can introduce an empty ATL loop to force redraws to happen::
+In this case, an empty ATL loop can be introduced to force redraws to happen::

     transform fancy_shader: